openevals/evals/README.md

 ## Contributing

 We welcome your contributions!
-In particular, hwe would love help with:
+In particular, we would love help with:

 - [ ] Support for more models, especially open-source ones (Integration with Together.ai, etc.)
 - [ ] Model-graded validators